-The mosquito that carries Zika virus is found worldwide.
+The mosquito that carries the Zika virus is found worldwide.

-Stay up-to-date on virus disease cases on the CDC's Zika virus disease website.
+Stay up to date on Zika virus case numbers on the CDC's Zika virus website.

-Researchers are working on a Zika virus vaccine.
-For now the best prevention is to prevent mosquito bites and reduce mosquito habitats.
+Researchers are working on a vaccine for the Zika virus.
+For now, the best way to prevent infection is to avoid mosquito bites and reduce mosquito habitats.

 Other signs and symptoms may include:

 - Eye pain

 - Fatigue or a general feeling of discomfort

 - Abdominal pain